webbycrown/kiaweds-statamic-theme/content/collections/our_services/affordable-decoration.md

     content:
       -
         type: text
-        text: "Whether you're planning a wedding, birthday, corporate event, or intimate gathering, we provide thoughtfully curated décor that enhances your event without unnecessary cost.
-From themed table setups and floral arrangements to ambient lighting and stage design — we’ve got it all covered."
+        text: "Whether you're planning a wedding, birthday, corporate event, or intimate gathering, we provide thoughtfully curated decor that enhances your event without unnecessary cost.
+From themed table setups and floral arrangements to ambient lighting and stage design we’ve got it all covered."
   -
     type: set
     attrs: